-Our common stock has been approved for listing on The Nasdaq Stock Market LLC under the symbol "BNGO" and we have applied for the listing on The Nasdaq Stock Market LLC of the units and the warrants under the symbols "BNGOU" and "BNGOW," respectively.
+Our units, common stock and warrants have been approved for listing on the Nasdaq Stock Market LLC under the symbols "BNGOU," "BNGO" and "BNGOW," respectively.

 Transfer Agent and, Registrar and Warrant Agent

 The transfer agent and registrar for our common stock and the warrants agent for the warrants included in the units offered hereby is American Stock Transfer & Trust Company, LLC.
 Its address is 6201 15th Avenue, Brooklyn, New York 11219.